Pre-Law Scholars Program

 Pre-major Advisers, the Pre-Law Scholars coordinator and select faculty members are responsible for the academic advising of Pre-Law Scholars.

 College of Business Administration: Accounting, Business Economics, Innovation and Entrepreneurship, Finance, Human Resource Management, Information Systems, International Business, Marketing, Operations and Supply Chain Management, Real Estate.

-Note: Students majoring in accounting will need to take courses in summer school; also, depending on foreign language placement, international business majors may need to take summer school courses.
+Note: Students majoring in accounting need to take courses in summer school; also, depending on foreign language placement, international business majors may need to take summer school courses.

 The assistant dean of the College of Business Administration is responsible for the academic advising of Pre-Law Scholars.